shlomif/fortune-mod/README.md

 9. Converted the build system to [CMake](https://en.wikipedia.org/wiki/CMake) .

-10. Added valgrind tests - currently skipped due to lib-recode being buggy.
+10. Added valgrind tests and fixed some memory leaks.

 11. Released fortune-mod-1.99.3 and fortune-mod-1.99.4.